ch3rryblossom/aug-2021/README.md

 - Push to the branch: `git push origin my-feature-branch`
 - Submit a Pull Request

-Your name will be added to a Contributors list.

 ## Contact Us

 - [Aditya Chincholi](mailto:aditya.chincholi@students.iiserpune.ac.in)
 - [Purva Parmar](mailto:purva.parmar@students.iiserpune.ac.in)

-Or contact us on WhatsApp, or Zulip, or Discord, or wherever you can find us.
+Or contact us on WhatsApp, or Discord, or wherever you can find us.